jenmlucas/readme-generator/ProjectReadMe.md

     SOFTWARE.

 ## Contribution
-shs
+In order to install this application, please clone the repo, then install the depencies "Inquirer and Node".
+Once done open your projects terminal, run the words "node index" in your command line and follow the promps.

 ## Tests
 N/A

 ## Questions
-Please checkout my [GitHub](s) for onther projects.
-If you have any other questions or concerns, feel free to email me at shs.
+Please checkout my [Github](https://github.com/jenmlucas) for other projects.
+If you have any other questions or concerns, feel free to email me at jenmlucas1@gmail.com.